About the broad match keywords campaign setting

 3. Click Campaigns.

-4. Click the plus button to create a new Search campaign.
+4. Click the plus button and follow the steps in the create a new Search campaign article.

-5. In the “Campaign settings” section, turn the broad match keywords setting on.
+5. In the “Campaign settings” section, under the “Broad match keywords” card, select “On: Use broad match keywords for your entire campaign”.

 6. Complete the remaining campaign creation steps.

-Enable broad match setting to an existing campaign
+Enable broad match setting for an existing campaign

 1. In your Google Ads account, click the Campaigns icon Campaigns Icon.